-The FreshGrass Composition Commission is our flagship $50,000 award, given annually to an artist whose work reflects the FreshGrass mission to preserve and support innovative grassroots music.
-Composition Commission recipients write a new long-form piece of music for an ensemble that includes some elements of traditional string band instrumentation, and the piece has its world premiere at the FreshGrass festival at MASS MoCA or another FreshGrass event.
+The FreshGrass Composition Commission is our flagship grant, given annually to an artist whose work reflects the FreshGrass mission to preserve and support innovative grassroots music.
+Composition Commission recipients write a new long-form piece of music for an ensemble that includes some elements of traditional string band instrumentation, and the piece has its world premiere at the FreshGrass Festival at MASS MoCA or another FreshGrass event.
 Half the award is given for the creation and premiere performance, with the other half given to support the recording and release of the work.

 Alison Brown: A Child of the Ghetto (D.W.
 Griffith, 1910)